 We received a question from a woman who had been trying to conceive for five years.
 She was worn out from the struggle.
-She has the opportunity to adopt but wonders if this baby “will be enough”.
+She can adopt but wonders if this baby “will be enough.”

 This woman asks a question that I think many people who have failed at infertility treatment wonder: